-Upload Rate Estimation
+Upload Rate Estimation:

-Description - We have discussed above the difficulties in measuring the upload rate and what other parameters have been measured as an approximation of the upload rate so far.
+Description: We have discussed above the difficulties for measuring the upload rate and what other parameters have been measured as an approximation of the upload rate so far.

-Possible Solutions - The only available technique that allows to accurately measure the upload rate of a peer is the one based in our own BitTorrent client (or plugging) implementation.
+Possible Solutions: The only available technique that allows to accurately measure the upload rate of a peer is the one based in our own BitTorrent client (or plugging) implementation.

-CONCLUSION
+V. CONCLUSION

-In this article we have presented and classified the main measurement techniques applied in order to understand different aspects of one of the largest-scale systems in the current Internet, BitTorrent.
-We believe that the described techniques can constitute the basis for the design of measurement tools for the analysis of current and future large-scale systems in the Internet, as well as other environments.
+In this paper we have presented and classified the main measurement techniques applied in order to understand different aspects of one of the largest-scale systems in the current Internet, i.e., BitTorrent.
+We believe that the described techniques can constitute the basis for the design of measurement tools for the analysis of current and future large-scale systems in the Internet, but also other environments.